 A furious Otto decided it was time to deal with John once and for all, and set out for Rome at the head of an army.
 But he was too late.
-The pope’s hourglass was about out of sand.
-But by the time Otto arrived Rome, Pope John XII was dead.
+The pope’s hourglass was about to be out of the sand.
+But by the time Otto arrived in Rome, Pope John XII was dead.

 The 27-year-old pope had suffered a fatal stroke and died on May 14, 964, allegedly, while in bed with another man’s wife doing what he loved.

 John XII didn’t concern himself much about living a life of chastity and resisting carnal temptations.
 He scandalised even the Roman society of his day with his addiction to pleasure and sin.
 The pope’s opponents even accused him of turning the Vatican into a brothel.